jonasbergqvist/saas-cms-visual-builder-workshop/README-8-Use-graphql-codegen.md

 # 8. Use GraphQL Codegen in NextJs app
 We are going to use [GraphQL Codegen](https://the-guild.dev/graphql/codegen/plugins/presets/preset-client) to auto-generate TypeScript types and GraphQL requsts

+You can use the branch "The branch "step-1-nextjs-app-with-dependencies" as a starting point for this part, if you haven't completed part 7.

+The branch "step-2-graphql-codegen" contains the solution for this part (8).

 ## 8.1.
 Create "codegen.ts"
 Create a new file in the root of the next-js-app named "codegen.ts"
 ![image](https://github.com/user-attachments/assets/511fd47a-416e-4a5f-a4b2-d4e04ae7fd8a)